Richard T. T. Forman

 Forman taught at the Escuela Agricola Panamericana (Honduras), University of Wisconsin, Rutgers University, and several field stations.
-At Harvard, he was the PAES Professor of Landscape Ecology, teaching graduate ecological courses for the Graduate School of Design’s Landscape Architecture Department and a junior-senior course in the Faculty of Arts and Sciences.
+At Harvard, he was the PAES Professor of Landscape Ecology, teaching graduate ecology courses for the Graduate School of Design’s Landscape Architecture Department and a junior-senior course in the Faculty of Arts and Sciences.
 Classes often included 2-to-7-day intensive field-study trips in areas from Maine to New Mexico, the Caribbean, and Venezuela.
 He served as advisor for 11 doctoral students and 21 masters and senior-thesis students.
 Forman was a finalist for the Levenson Outstanding Teacher Award in Harvard College three times, was voted Harvard College Class of 2011 Favorite Professor, and received the Lindback Foundation Award for Excellence in Teaching.
 He loves teaching and student learning, often urging students to use the principles for improving the land around us.
-Currently he teaches the graduate urban and suburban ecology course.
+Currently he teaches Harvard’s graduate urban and town area ecology course.

 Professor Forman has served as a Fulbright Scholar in Colombia, CNRS Chercheur in France, Miegunyah Fellow at the University of Melbourne, CRES Fellow at Australian National University, and Founding Vice President of the International Association for Landscape Ecology.
 He received medals from the Faculty of Science of Charles University (Prague) and the Faculty of Architecture of the University of Florence (Italy).
 He served as Consultant to the President and Minister of Natural Resources of Costa Rica, the Mayor and Chief Architect/Planner of Barcelona, and the Chinese Academy of Transportation Sciences, Ministry of Transport.
 He is a Member of Clare Hall (University of Cambridge), an Honorary Member of the Italian Society of Landscape Ecology, and in China an Honorary Professor at Inner Mongolia University and the Academia Sinica Institute of Applied Ecology.